Blog

 Understanding the risk factors associated with Type 4 Diabetes is paramount in preventing, detecting, and managing the condition.
 While diabetes, in general, is a complex condition, Type 4 Diabetes presents its own unique set of risk factors, separate from those typically associated with other diabetes types.

-A sedentary lifestyle, involving prolonged periods of sitting and limited physical activity, significantly increases the risk of Type 4 Diabetes.
+A sedentary lifestyle may contribute to the risk of developing Type 4 Diabetes.
 Physical activity is vital for maintaining insulin sensitivity, especially as we age.
 Engaging in regular exercise can help prevent or manage this condition.

 Poor Diet